AnirudhPradhan/Globetrotter-Your-Travel-Guide/README.md

-# Globetrotter - Travel Guessing Game
+# Globetrotter - Your travel guide

 Welcome to **Globetrotter**, an engaging and interactive travel guessing game where players explore famous destinations worldwide!
 Test your knowledge, learn fun facts, and enjoy a visually appealing interface inspired by global landmarks.